Lateral ventricles

-The lateral ventricles are the two largest ventricles of the brain and contain cerebrospinal fluid (CSF).
-Each cerebral hemisphere contains a lateral ventricle, known as the left or right ventricle, respectively.
+The lateral ventricles are the two largest ventricles of the brain and contain cerebrospinal fluid.
+Each cerebral hemisphere contains a lateral ventricle, known as the left or right lateral ventricle, respectively.

 Each lateral ventricle resembles a C-shaped cavity that begins at an inferior horn in the temporal lobe, travels through a body in the parietal lobe and frontal lobe, and ultimately terminates at the interventricular foramina where each lateral ventricle connects to the single, central third ventricle.
 Along the path, a posterior horn extends backward into the occipital lobe, and an anterior horn extends farther into the frontal lobe.

 Structure

 Each lateral ventricle takes the form of an elongated curve, with an additional anterior-facing continuation emerging inferiorly from a point near the posterior end of the curve; the junction is known as the trigone of the lateral ventricle.
 The centre of the superior curve is referred to as the body, while the three remaining portions are known as horns (cornua in Latin); they are usually referred to by their position relative to the body (anterior, posterior, or inferior), or sometimes by the lobe of the cerebral cortex into which they extend.
 Though somewhat flat, the lateral ventricles have a vaguely triangular cross-section.
 Ependyma, which are neuroepithelial cells, line the ventricular system including the lateral ventricles.

 Between the inferior horn and the main body of the ventricle is the putamen, which emerges from the head of the caudate nucleus, and sits above the tapetum; a small number of further connections passing through the occipital tapetum to join the putamen to portions of the caudate nucleus tail adjoining the anterior horn.
 Below the putamen sits the globus pallidus, with which it connects.
 These structures bounding the lateral ventricles form a frame curving around the thalamus, which itself constitutes the main structure bounding the third ventricle.
 Were it not for the choroid plexus, a cleft-like opening would be all that lay between the lateral ventricle and the thalamus; this cleft constitutes the lower part of the choroid fissure.
 The thalamus primarily communicates with the structures bounding the lateral ventricles via the globus pallidus, and the anterior extremities of the fornix (the mamillary bodies).